-Mother fighting for her home, faces eviction.
+Mother fighting for her home, faces eviction

 “I’ve had the assistance of my mom who offered 10-thousand and came back one week, they said no and then two weeks later they are going to tell me now the bank has taken an offer on the property,” said Mrs. Hunter.

-Mrs. Hunter says she has to vacate the property on the 30th of September, but she is not done fighting and hopes telling her story could help save her home.
+Mrs. Hunter said she has to vacate the property on the 30 September, but she is not done fighting and hopes telling her story could help save her home.

 Add Comment